Spam didn't disappear because people stopped sending it. It disappeared because the inbox got a filter.

 Spam became a manageable problem because it was legible to a system.
 It had detectable properties: unfamiliar senders, characteristic vocabulary, structural patterns that distinguished it from wanted communication.
 A filter could learn those properties and catch spam before the inbox saw it.

 The decoding burden doesn't have those properties.
 AI-generated content sent without review isn't distinguishable from good content by an automated system.
-It's distinguishable by a knowledgeable reader, but that reader is the one absorbing the cost, not the one positioned to prevent it at the source.
-There is no filter that sits between the sender and the recipient and catches the five-page document that should have been two paragraphs.
+A knowledgeable reader can tell.
+But that reader is the one absorbing the cost, not the one positioned to prevent it at the source.

-What would prevent the cost at the source is an organizational norm: something like "review it before you send it," understood not as a suggestion but as an expectation with accountability behind it.
+What would prevent the cost is a norm: review it before you send it.
+Not as a suggestion.
+As an expectation with accountability behind it.
 That norm doesn't exist in most enterprises.
-The field is in the stage where the technology has moved faster than the culture around it.
-The expectation that AI-assisted communication requires human judgment before it leaves someone's outbox hasn't solidified into something most teams treat as non-negotiable.
+The technology moved faster than the culture around it, and the expectation that AI-assisted communication requires human judgment hasn't solidified into something most teams enforce.

-Until it does, the decoding burden goes where it always goes: to the recipient.
+Until that norm exists, the decoding burden goes where it always goes: to the recipient.
 Not because the sender chose to impose a cost.
 Not because of policy.
-Because the cost transferred automatically the moment the message was sent, and nobody had built the norm that would have kept it from transferring.
+The cost transfers automatically the moment the message is sent.

 Spam got filtered.
 The filter worked because the signal was legible and the cost was external.
 The decoding burden has neither property.
 It will keep arriving until the organizations receiving it decide it costs enough to stop.